byojelly/mrm/README.md

 APPLICATION DESCRIPTION

+NOTE IF YOU WOULD LIKE TO ADD omniauth SUPPORT LOCALLY, REFER TO STEP 5 below

       Hello and welcome to the Mystic Ridge Music Shop application.
 This application is built on ruby on rails and allows users the ability to :
             -sign in, signout, signup, signup with omniauthable means (github and amazon accounts) -create and edit contact information for the accounts